phil-opp/blog_os/blog/content/second-edition/posts/10-heap-allocation/index.md

 many_boxes... [ok]
 ```

 All three tests succeeded!
-You can also invoke just `cargo xtest` to run all unit and integration tests.
+You can also invoke `cargo xtest` (without `--test` argument) to run all unit and integration tests.

 ## Summary